Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 • Improper calibration of the airbag firing system.

 The party responsible for your injuries depends on the type of defect or error that caused the airbag not to deploy.
-A personal injury lawyer can investigate the matter to determine what caused the airbag not to deploy and who is responsible for your damages and injuries.
+A car accident lawyer can investigate the matter to determine what caused the airbag deployment failure, who is responsible for your damages and injuries, and how to prove negligence to support your claim.

-If an airbag deploys incorrectly or fails to deploy, you could be seriously injured.
+If an airbag deploys incorrectly or fails to deploy, you could suffer severe injuries.
 Airbag injuries may include, but are not limited to:

 • Facial injuries, including permanent scarring and loss of eyesight